KimDebroye/N3DS-Cheat-Codes/README.md

     - Could be compatible with Old 2DS/3DS, although I don't own one of those and thus couldn't test.
   - Custom Firmware
     - Luma3DS 10.0.1
-    - Luma3DS 9.1
+    - Luma3DS 9.1 (with/without CTRPF plugin loader).

 ## Bugs/Issues/Feedback
-- Although the codes work fine and I tried to iron out most crashes, I did encounter some seemingly random crashes depending on cheats used/circumstances.
+- No notable crashes occuring (as of Stable Release Version 2.1)
-  - I strongly recommend not to enable all cheat codes at once and occasionally disable any cheat codes that aren't of use anymore (f.e. unlock/set/reset codes, ...).
+  - I do however strongly recommend not to enable all cheat codes at once and occasionally disable any cheat codes that aren't of use anymore (f.e. unlock/set/reset codes, ...).
 - Should you have feedback, feel free to drop a comment in [the GBAtemp release thread](https://gbatemp.net/threads/release-new-super-mario-bros-2-gold-special-edition-cheat-codes.550034/).

 ## Credits, Software/Tools Used & Technical Notes